freenas/freenas-docs/userguide/sharing.rst

 creating any SMB shares is recommended to gain a better understanding of the configuration scenario that meets the specific network requirements.

-.. warning:: SMB1 is disabled by default for security reasons.
+.. warning:: SMB1 is disabled by default for security.
 If legacy clients are unable to connect to the share, open :ref:`Shell`, type :command:`sysctl freenas.services.smb.config.server_min_protocol=NT1`, then restart the :ref:`SMB` service.
-If that resolves the issue, go to :ref:`Tunables` and creating a tunable with a  :guilabel:`Variable` of *freenas.services.smb.config.server_min_protocol*, a :guilabel:`Value` of *NT1*, and a :guilabel:`Type` of *Sysctl*.
+If legacy clients can then connect to the share, the change can be made permanent by going to :ref:`Tunables`, creating a tunable with a :guilabel:`Variable` of *freenas.services.smb.config.server_min_protocol*, a :guilabel:`Value` of *NT1*, and a :guilabel:`Type` of *Sysctl*.

 .. tip:: `SMB Tips and Tricks
    <https://forums.freenas.org/index.php?resources/smb-tips-and-tricks.15/>`__